AaltoSciComp/scicomp-docs/triton/tut/remotedata.rst

     mkdir triton_work
     sshfs USERNAME@triton.aalto.fi:/scratch/work/USERNAME triton_work

-Note that ``ssh`` binds together many ways of accessing Triton, with a similar syntax and options.  ``ssh`` is a very important program and binds together all types of remote access, and learning to use it well will help you for a long time.
+Note that ``ssh`` binds together many ways of accessing Triton (and other servers), with a similar syntax and options.
+Learning to use it well is a great investment in your future.
 Learn more about ssh on :doc:`the ssh page </scicomp/ssh>`.

 For Aalto Linux workstation users: it is recommended that you mount ``/scratch/``